 YouTube Shorts for ecommerce: an underused UGC channel

-Short-form video gets discussed as if it is only TikTok and Reels.
-YouTube Shorts is the quiet third option: and it has a property the others lack: it sits on top of YouTube, the web’s second-largest search engine, where content keeps getting discovered long after it is posted.
+Short-form video gets talked about as if it begins and ends with TikTok and Reels.
+YouTube Shorts is the quiet third option, and it owns something the other two do not: it rides on YouTube, the web’s second-largest search engine, where a clip keeps getting discovered long after the day it was posted.

 - Monitor for customer Shorts about your brand and products.

-- Clear the rights, request and record permission, as with any platform.
+- Clear the rights: request and record permission, exactly as on any platform.

-- Publish on your store, Shorts content as shoppable galleries on the PDP and beyond.
+- Publish on your store: Shorts as shoppable galleries on the PDP and beyond.

 Sources & notes